Custom properties are extra data fields for your models.

 We also created a list of all the available variables because we could not find a good overview.

 First, create a custom property.
-It can even be a text property, doesn’t have to be a number!
+It can even be a text property, it doesn’t have to be a number!

 Then use it in an equation.
 Simple as that.
 I multiplied it by two before I took this screenshot.